Image

 Our goal at Young-Williams Animal Center is to find long-term homes for all our adoptable animals.
 If you have any questions concerning adoptable animals or our adoption policies, please contact us at 865.433.YWAC or email [email protected].

-If you adopted within the last 30 days and need assistance, please text our adoption team at 865.265.0340.
-If it has been longer than 30 days, please reach out to our Pet Resource Center at 865.433.YWAC (option 4) or email [email protected]
+If you adopted more than 30 days ago and need assistance, please reach out to our Pet Resource Center at 865.433.YWAC or email [email protected]

 Still looking for your match?
-Discover more adoptable pets through our courtesy rehoming listings.
+Discover more adoptable pets through our Courtesy Rehoming Listings.

 More to Know...